jameshnsears/xqa-documentation/README.md

 | | [xqa-test-data](https://github.com/jameshnsears/xqa-test-data) | a collection of XML files used by XQA. |

 ## 5. Limitatons
 XQA is a proof of concept project.
-It achieves what it set out to prove, but should not be considered ready for production.
+It [scratched an itch](https://en.wikipedia.org/wiki/The_Cathedral_and_the_Bazaar) and achieved what it set out to prove, but should not be considered ready for production.
 Reasons for this include:
 * there is minimal security between services.
 * lack of "bullet proofing" - i.e. what happens if xqa-message-broker disappears?